Engn21/defiStablecoinAnalysis/README.md

 # Stablecoin Peg Stability & Risk Analysis
+This research was created with the aim of finding the answer to the research question given below:
 > **Research question:** How tightly do major stablecoins maintain their $1 peg, under what conditions do they deviate, and what does this imply for risk-aware capital allocation in DeFi?

 ---